fenago/data-analysis-scala/Lab_2.md

 Spark is a very popular distributed data-processing engine.
 It has built-in support for exploring data in many different formats.
-We will look at Spark functionality in subsequent chapters.
+We will look at Spark functionality in subsequent labs.
 Let\'s look at another Scala library called
 [**Saddle**] (<http://saddle.github.io/>) and see how we can leverage this library to work with data.